4 Ways to Place an Area Rug in Your Living Room

 - You can either sync your living room's color palette to your rug for a monochromatic look.

 - Use the rug to create a playful and bold contrast.
-To make a small living room look brighter and more spacious, opt for lighter-colored rugs or rug colors that are as close to the color of your floor as possible."
+To make a small space look brighter and more spacious, opt for lighter-colored rugs or rug colors that are as close to the color of your floor as possible."

 What Rug is Best for a Medium Living Room?